Revision Facelift Brisbane: When This May Be Considered

 Surgical risks specific to revision facelift:

 Dr Turner discusses all relevant risks during consultation, including how they relate to your specific anatomy, the original surgery, and your health history.
-For a comprehensive risk profile of revision facelift, see the Revision Facelift main procedure page.
+For broader information, see risks and complications of cosmetic surgery.

 About Dr Scott J Turner — Specialist Plastic Surgeon